DiasporeUnizar/smartest/README.md

 ## Structure of the repository

 - *src*: this folder includes the Python source code (organized in sub-folders):
-  - *1_preprocessing*: datasets pre-processing module and synthetic dataset generator
+  - *preprocessing*: datasets pre-processing module and synthetic dataset generator
-  - *2_detectors*:  software detectors, detector infrastructure
+  - *detectors*:  software detectors, detector infrastructure
-  - *3_experiments*: the experiments launcher module
+  - *experiments*: the experiments launcher module
-  - *4_analytics*: the dashboard module
+  - *analytics*: the dashboard module
 - *script_results*: outputs from the experiments.
 - *requirements.txt*: the Python3 packages required to run the scripts
 - *README*: this file